minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 Note: both failed/expired tokens and missing `verificationCode` result in a 401 (as the request could be retried with the correct token/verificationCode).
 The app will distinguish between the 2 states by looking at the body.

+### Performing terminal verification

+The endpoint for terminals (which omits verification codes and uses birth month/day instead) should only be accessible to terminals.
+Terminals will use an SSL client certificate that can be verified when the call is made.
+The public certificate needed to perform this verification will be distributed when a test provider is configured into the CoronaCheck ecosystem.

 ### Token retention

 A token should remain valid until 40 hours after the sample time of the underlying test result.